College countdown narrows as 7-foot Chet Holmgren adds polish to his game

 He didn’t want to see his son go through the same agony.
 The physical therapist helped him with stretching, running and jumping, trying to keep his hips properly aligned.
 They also worked on his posture.

 “I don’t have any more growing pains,” Holmgren said.
-A year later, he grew another three inches.
-What’s more, tendinitis that he developed in knees appears to be behind him.
+A year later, he grew another 3 inches.
+What’s more, tendinitis that he developed in his knees appears to be behind him.

 “I have to be careful with Chet,” Johnson said.
 “He will try to play through anything.”